 Adventure games were some of the earliest games written for computers and they were incredibly popular at the beginning of the microcomputer revolution.
 Despite this popularity, there were only a handful of books that showed how adventure games worked in detail or how to write one.
 In my opinion, the best book of this type was Writing BASIC Adventure Programs for the TRS-80 by Frank DaCosta.
 Published in 1982 by TAB Books, Writing BASIC Adventure Programs for the TRS‑80 describes two different types of adventure games, with full listings that the reader could type in to the computer.
 (Both programs were also available through the mail from the author for $19.95 on either disk or tape.)

-The main part of the book (the first ten chapters) is devoted to Basements and Beasties, a classic text adventure in the mold of the original Adventure that was written by William Crowther.
+DaCosta devotes the main part of the book (the first ten chapters) to Basements and Beasties, a classic text adventure in the mold of William Crowther’s original Adventure.
 After describing how an adventure game works in general, DaCosta lays out the framework needed for a text adventure.